Volunteers and Contractors Online Compliance Training

 collaboratively with schools, the Office of the General Counsel and other MCPS

 offices, and community agencies to ensure consistency and coherence with

-implementation of policies and regulations such as: issues related to human
+implementation of policies, regulations, and guidelines, such as issues related

 I. Building a Respectful Workplace Course